grnet/kamaki/docs/commands.rst

 .. code-block:: text

     info    Details on a membership
-    enroll  Enroll somebody to a project you manage join    Join a project
     list    List all memberships
     accept  Accept a membership for a project you manage leave   Leave a project you have membership to